Efficient Binary heap (priority queue, binary tree) data structure for JavaScript / TypeScript.

 priorityQueue.init(tasks);

-// to traverse the elements of the heap in any particular order.
+// Iterator, the Java way, that will not consume the heap BUT does not guarantee to traverse the elements of the heap in any particular order.
 Barely useful.

-for (const taks of priorityQueue.iterator()) {
+for (const task of priorityQueue.iterator()) {

 }

-// Python-like static methods example
+Python-like static methods

 import { Heap } from 'heap-js';